dpak11/blockchain/README.md

-- Maintain a database(MongoDB) containing `email id` of registered BlockChain users.
+- Maintain a database containing `email`, hashed `password` and unique `userID` of registered BlockChain users.

-- Manage individual blockchain users using hash verification.

 ### Phase-3 :